jenkinsci/violation-comments-to-stash-plugin/README.md

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+Stash+Plugin).

 #Features
-* Comment pull requests with code analyzers comments
+* Comment pull requests, or individual commits, with code analyzers comments
  * Supporting: CheckStyle, CSSLint, JSLint, CodeNarc, CPPLint, FindBugs, FxCop, Gendarme, JCEReport, PEP8, PerlCritic, PMD, PyLint, Simian, StyleCop

 ## Use case
 Here is an example use case where a pull request is triggered from Stash, merged, checked and comments added to pull request in Stash.

+You may also use it for an ordinary build job, to simply comment the commit that was built.

 ### Notify Jenkins from Stash
 You may use [Pull Request Notifier for Stash](https://github.com/tomasbjerre/pull-request-notifier-for-stash) to trigger a Jenkins build from an event in Stash.
 It can supply any parameters and variables you may need.
 Here is an example URL.